 - Expand the Partners in the Blue Pacific (PBP) initiative.
-In June 2022, the Biden administration announced PBP, which brings together the U.S., Australia, Japan, New Zealand, and the United Kingdom to ameliorate the existential threat climate change poses to the Pacific Island Countries.85 Focusing on six pillars, the PBP takes a collaborative, multi-sectoral approach to building resilience in Pacific Island countries.86 Initiatives like the PBP are critical to these countries' survival as sea levels rise.
+In June 2022, the Biden administration announced PBP, which brings together the U.S., Australia, Japan, New Zealand, and the United Kingdom to ameliorate the existential threat cli-mate change poses to the Pacific Island Countries.
+Focusing on six pillars, the PBP takes a collaborative, multi-sectoral approach to building resilience in Pacific Island countries.
+Initiatives like the PBP are critical to these countries' survival as sea levels rise.
 Climate change devastates economic well-being and eliminates physical land, infrastructure and cultural heritage sites.
-President Biden must continue to build support among new partners-like Canada, Germany, France, the European Union, the Republic of Korea, and India-who are newly-engaged.87 The Administration should leverage new USG-led programs such as the "Resilient Pacific Blue Economy Program" to crowd in new public-private-investment in our Pacific Island partner countries. - Routinize the Quad.
+President Biden must continue to build support age sites.
+Tresteent black mast continue to black support among new partners-like Canada, Germany, France, the Eu-ropean Union, the Republic of Korea, and India-who are newly-engaged.
+The Administration should leverage new USG-led programs such as the "Resilient Pacific Blue Economy Program" to crowd in new public-private investment in our Pacific Island partner countries. - Routinize the Quad.
 The Biden administration has invested heavily in the Quadrilateral Security Dialogue, which has become a versatile and important new element of the Indo-Pacific diplomatic and security architecture, engaged in issues from vaccine provision to critical and emerging technologies.
 New initiatives within the Quad can take years to mature, and the Administration should continue to invest patiently in the dialogue.
-The Quad is an informal body without a secretariat, budget, or binding commitments by its members.88 This informality has allowed for flexibility and appeals to its members-particularly India.
-The Quad does not need a formal secretariat, but as its ambitions and
+The Quad is an informal body without a secretariat, budget, or binding commitments by its members.88 This informality has allowed for flexibility and appeals to its membersparticularly India.
+The Quad does not need a formal secretariat, but as its ambitions and agenda continue to grow, the Administration should continue to take steps to institutionalize a more routine tempo of meetings, preparatory consultations, accessed Nov.
+21, 2022.
+The White House, "FACT SHEET: Roadmap for a 21st-Centuary U.S.-Pacific Island Part-nership," Sept.
+29, 2022.